danhaus93-ops/solostrike-umbrel/README.md

 ### Coinbase Tag

-Every block your pool finds is tagged `/SoloStrike on Umbrel/` in the coinbase transaction.
+Every block your pool finds is tagged `/LoneStrike on Umbrel/` in the coinbase transaction.
 This is a cosmetic on-chain signature — it does NOT affect payout (100% goes to your address) and cannot be disabled without rebuilding the Docker image.

 -----

 ## Bitcoin Core Connection

-SoloStrike auto-connects to your Umbrel Bitcoin Core via Umbrel’s injected environment variables — zero manual RPC config:
+LoneStrike auto-connects to your Umbrel Bitcoin Core via Umbrel’s injected environment variables — zero manual RPC config:

 - `APP_BITCOIN_NODE_IP` (typically `10.21.21.8`)
 - `APP_BITCOIN_RPC_PORT` (`8332`)